Dark sky photography locations

 Photographing the Night Sky e-Book

 Steve has produced a free e-Book to further encourage the public to get out and appreciate dark skies.
 It's aimed at beginners and covers all the necessary information and skills to produce images to be proud of.
-Download it and discover your inner astro-photographer!
+Download the e-Book and discover your inner astro-photographer!

 - Time for You